How does google actually treat content hidden in tabs or click-to-expand?

-Understanding how Google treats ‘hidden’ content that is not visible to the user as soon as they land on a page of a website has a fundamental impact on how site owners present information to their audience.
-We’re not talking about old school cloaking tactics, or presenting different content to search engines than to users.
-Instead, we mean content that is presented on tabs or in ‘click-to-expand’ fields – legitimate methods of making large amounts of copy more easily digestible to readers.
+Understanding how Google treats 'hidden' content that is not visible to the user as soon as they land on a page of a website can have a fundamental impact on how site owners present information to their audience.
+We’re not talking about old-school cloaking tactics, or presenting different content to search engines than to users.
+Instead, we mean content that is presented on tabs or in 'click-to-expand' fields – legitimate methods of making large amounts of copy more easily digestible to readers.

 Will your site be penalised for presenting content in this way?
-As ever, Google’s guidelines don’t give us clear yes and no answers.
-Here, we help you get to grips with what the guidelines actually are and how to apply those guidelines to your own website.
+As usual, Google’s guidelines don’t give us any clear 'yes' and 'no' answers.
+Here, we help you get to grips with what the guidelines actually are and how to apply these guidelines to your own website.

 A couple of key things to note here:

 - Elements such as drop-downs used to house additional navigation or functionality like social sharing buttons are not an area of concern – these guidelines relate specifically to core page content

 - In general, Google will not display or highlight text that is hidden from initial view using the display: none CSS command within a search snippet.
 This means a page that has hidden content relevant to the query may be shown in the search engine results pages (SERPs) but that the snippet will not display that relevant content, which may discourage the user from clicking through